 They produce various audio equipment (mics, mixers, equalizers, and so on), designed to deliver high-quality recordings at an affordable price.

-Considering all of its features and the price in combination, we say that this is one of the best budget mics currently available for purchase.
+Considering all of its features and the price in combination, I can say that this is one of the best budget mics currently available for purchase.

 Since it canceled almost all background noise and has versatile use, it is appropriate for recording, gaming, voiceovers, and podcasting.

-So, if you are on a tight budget and in need of a mic that comes with all the additional equipment that is required for, say, Twitch streaming, then TONOR Q9 could be the right choice for you.
+So, if you are on a tight budget and need a mic that comes with all the additional equipment required for, say, Twitch streaming, then TONOR Q9 could be the right choice for you, in my opinion.

 The mic allows you to capture and record clear sound without any excessive background noise due to the cardioid condenser capsule.

-It comes with an extendable boom arm (up to 27.5inch vertically) that allows you to adjust the angle for maximum quality.
+It comes with an extendable boom arm (up to 27.5 inches vertically) that allows you to adjust the angle for maximum quality.